-This traditional Brazilian coffee cake frosting recipe is a highlight in many parties in my country.
+This traditional Brazilian coffee cake frosting recipe is a highlight of many parties in my country.
 Come on in and Take a look.
 It’s very easy to make.

-When I was a kid, my grandmother used to make great pastries and desserts with coffee.
+When I was a kid, my grandmother used to make great pastries and desserts.
+One of them was this one.